dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 ## Accessing options during startup

+`IOptions` can be used in `Configure`, since services are built before the `Configure` method executes.
+If a service provider is built in `ConfigureServices` to access options, it wouldn't contain any options configurations provided after the service provider is built.
+Therefore, an inconsistent options state may exist due to the ordering of service registrations.

-Options can't be accessed during startup without building a service provider, which is an anti-pattern because it requires loading the `IOptions` service in code.
-Since options are typically loaded from configuration, use configuration in startup whenever possible.
-For examples of using configuration within `ConfigureServices` or `Configure` during startup, see the [Application startup](xref:fundamentals/startup) topic.
+Since options are typically loaded from configuration, configuration can be used in startup in both `Configure` and `ConfigureServices`.
+For examples of using configuration during startup, see the [Application startup](xref:fundamentals/startup) topic.

 ## See also